Transport divide: Public transportation

 Public transportation varies widely by country, and within countries, there is also striking divides.
 The US, for example, has a poor public transportation system compared to many European countries.
 Dense cities, such as New York or D.C., have more accessible public transportation, but some cities, such as Houston, are built around cars and highways and there is a lack of accessible and efficient public transportation.
 Those without cars in these cities are at a disadvantage in finding and commuting to jobs.
 Current policy favors those in suburbs with cars rather than poorer, urban populations.

 Inadequate public transportation is central to the transport divide.
 Public transportation provides access to employment, education, social activities, health services, food, among other necessities.
 Those without private transportation such as cars often rely on public transport.
 Yet, public transportation is often underfunded.
 Additionally, it may not serve all populations equitably.
 Those on the periphery of urban centers may struggle to find efficient public transportation if they do not live close to their places of employment.

 Disability

 Public transportation has traditionally not been designed for those with disabilities.
 The journey cycle of public transportation has several elements, such as traveling to the transit station, purchasing tickets, finding the correct service, boarding and disembarking, that often are not accessible for those with disabilities.
-Often, cars are the only feasible option for those with disabilities, which can be an additional expense and burden.
+For some disabled persons, cars are the only feasible option, which can be an additional expense and burden.
 Those with cars may struggle to find accessible parking or accommodations such as ramps at destinations.
 Accessibility to public transportation in Low and Middle Income Countries (LMIC) is especially precarious, which has significant consequences for access to health services, education, and employment.
 One study in Cambodia piloted a Journey Access Tool (JAT) which identifies barriers to public transportation for those with disabilities.
 This tool has the potential to improve discussion about barriers to transportation and increase awareness about accessibility issues.